SuperTeam1nsa/rsnake/README.md

 You should see emojis rendered correctly in your terminal or text editors.

 - Then follow quick installation instructions

-## Architecture

-- Uses `Arc` & `RwLock` for synchronization.
-- Spawns separate threads for input handling, rendering (60Hz), and game logic execution.

-## Documentation generation

-- `cargo doc --document-private-items --no-deps --open`

-## Tests

-- As usual run them with `cargo test` the project is set up with a lib containing all the code, and a main.rs just calling it
-- As this is a widespread pattern providing full compliance with the Rust test ecosystem, allowing doc comment to be automatically tested, for example.

 ## References